The 9 Arts of Spiritual Conversations

 - Getting Started: Asking Questions, Loving, Welcoming

 - Keeping It Going: Facilitating, Serving Together, Sharing

 Being aware of those around you and paying close attention to what God might be doing in their lives.

 Asking God to work in the lives of people you meet and to show you what he wants you to do to bless them.

-Demonstrating genuine care, interest, and empathy as you interact with others without editorializing or offering unsolicited opinions.
+Demonstrating genuine interest and empathy as you interact with others without offering unsolicited opinions.

-Seeking to understand more than to be understood and letting genuine curiosity take the lead to open up conversations.
+Seeking to understand more than to be understood and letting genuine curiosity take the lead.